vstharani8/gitlab/README.md

 * For this installation, we need to have a domain name and certifiactes before proceeding.
 Once have, do the below steps.

     1. Change the domain name in the /HTTPS/docker-compose.yml file.
+(Eg. gitlab.example.com)
     2. Create the SSL directory in the $GITHUB_HOME as per the below

         ```